sanja7s/AI_Impact_Card/README.md

 - **[Report - Biometric Checkout](report-biometric-checkout.pdf)**: A detailed report on the implementation, risks, and benefits of the biometric checkout system that we studied.

+- - **[Report - Biometric Checkout Braille](report-biometric-checkout-braille.pdf)**: A detailed report on the implementation, risks, and benefits of the biometric checkout system that we studied.

 ### Licence Plate Detector

 - **[Report - Licence Plate Detector](report-license-plate-detector.pdf)**: A detailed report on the implementation, risks, and benefits of licence plate detector's system that we studied.

+- **[Report - Licence Plate Detector Braille](report-license-plate-detector-braille.pdf)**: A detailed report on the implementation, risks, and benefits of licence plate detector's system that we studied.

 ## Impact Assessment Cards